 Think about your marketing strategies and what kind of content you would be able to publish on a regular basis.
 For those who want to really make the most out of their blog posts, we have a very handy list of 20 Things to Do After Publishing a Blog Post.

 4. No Lead Generation

 If you're a small business selling online, its easy to fall into the trap of thinking that getting a visitor to buy something there and then is the only thing that matters.
 But having somebody come into contact with your brand online is a success in itself.
 Just because they aren't ready to commit to anything at that time, it doesn't mean they wont be ready to at a later date.
 You just have to make sure you use those contact points and follow up.

 It's important to get your audience to 'keep you in mind'.
 Mailing lists, newsletters, and social media are ideal for this.
 Make sure that it's easy for them to subscribe to your social feeds and share your content, and give them lots of opportunities to sign up to your newsletters.

-As a Gold HubSpot partner, we're able to help you become more sophisticated with smarter lead generation and more conversions.
+As a Platinum HubSpot partner, we're able to help you become more sophisticated with smarter lead generation and more conversions.